willingc/docs/nteract/build-your-own-notebook.md

 The class properties plugin is a stage 1 (proposal) spec of Javascript, read more about it [here](http://babeljs.io/docs/plugins/transform-class-properties/).

-A typical electron application has two or more processes at any given time.
+A typical Electron application has two or more processes at any given time.
 One of these processes is the "main" process, which is responsible for spawning windows.
 The other processes are "renderer" processes, which are responsible for rendering content inside each window.
 There is one renderer process per